qinyuehaothomas/Pokedex/README.md

 4. A UI
 5. Export as a packaged software with no dependency issue

-...But, I'm a JC student who scored 3/15 for physics, so **It is time-wise impossible, and not meaningful to deliver all the features**\
+...But, I'm a JC student who scored 3/15 for physics, so **It is time-wise impossible to deliver all the features**\
 **If you are keen on turing these into reality, feel free to contribute to this repo.*

 # Devlog